psmiraglia/mynotes/saltstack-mini-infrastructure/00-basic-installation.md

 Conf files are located under `/etc/salt/master.d` directory.
 Of course, it may change according to the distribution.

-For the purpose of this guide, we use two files named `primary.conf` and `file_server.conf`.
-The former includes main settings
+For the purpose of this guide, we use three files named `primary.conf`, `file_server.conf` and `logging.conf`.
+Set the files as follows.

     $ cat /etc/salt/master.d/primary.conf
     interface: 192.168.122.146
-    ipv6: False

-while the latter, configures the local file server.

     $ cat /etc/salt/master.d/file_server.conf
     file_roots:
       base:
-        - /srv/salt
+        - /opt/salt

+    $ cat /etc/salt/master.d/logging.conf
+    log_level_logfile: info

 Further details about the `master` configuration on the [official guide](https://docs.saltstack.com/en/latest/ref/configuration/master.html).